mbaumer/us_hep_funding/docs/_states/RI.md

 <a name="RI-02"></a>
 [Back to top](#top)
 ## RI-02 -- Rep. James R. Langevin (D) -- [Wikipedia](https://en.wikipedia.org/wiki/RI-02)
-## Committees
-James R. Langevin is not on any of our key committees.

 ## HEP Grants
 ```
 This district received no SC HEP grants from 2012-2019